 Will Diana Prince have a new love interest in Wonder Woman 2?
-That’s what a recent interview with director Patty Jenkins suggests.
+That’s what an interview with director Patty Jenkins suggests.
 While speaking to Variety, Jenkins said that the upcoming superhero sequel will be “a great love story again.”
 Considering Wonder Woman’s love interest died at the end of the first Wonder Woman, this raised some eyebrows.

 One character that comes to mind as a possible love interest is Trevor Barnes.
 In the comics, Barnes is a man who works for the United Nations Organization for Rural Development.
 DC introduced him in 2001’s Wonder Woman #170.
 Interestingly, one of the first things we see happen with Trevor is that Diana asks him on a date and he says no.

 Barnes’ relationship with Wonder Woman doesn’t last very long.
 He and Wonder Woman aren’t exactly some iconic pairing.
 But that just means there’s room to expand on his character in Wonder Woman 2, and it would be great to see a black actor getting the role of the love interest in this major superhero film.